-In January 1997, the School of Information Science & Learning Technologies became the home for MU’s graduate programs in Library Science and Educational Technology as well as a new, interdisciplinary doctoral program in Information Science & Learning Technologies.
+In January 1997, the School of Information Science & Learning Technologies became the home for MU’s graduate programs in Library Science and Learning Technologies as well as a new, interdisciplinary doctoral program in Information Science & Learning Technologies.

 Since then, our numbers of faculty and students have more than doubled; our levels of scholarly productivity and grant-funded work are at an all-time high, and our strategic partnerships continue to serve ourselves and others.